top of page

 The film has a coherence which one does not grasp until at least 30 minutes in.
 It is worth one's time and concentration."

-- Richard Baron, Philosopher
+- Richard Baron, philosopher

 bottom of page